TABLE OF CONTENTS

 3.1 the personal relations between the spouses (e.g. the surname)

-As a rule, both spouses retain the surname they used while they were married.
-If either spouse adopted the other spouse’s surname on marriage, they may go back to using their previous name.
+As a rule, both spouses retain the surname they used when they were married.
+However, if either spouse adopted the other’s surname on marriage, they may go back to using their previous name.

 3.2 the division of property of the spouses

 In principle, the spouses can agree to divide up their property as they wish.
-This may be done by mutual renunciation (meaning that the legal separation of property during the marriage is maintained after the marriage has been dissolved), by dividing any property acquired by contract and held in common or by transferring property from one spouse to the other.
+They may do this by mutual renunciation (meaning that the legal separation of property during the marriage is maintained after the marriage has been dissolved), by the division of any property held in common under a property agreement or by the transfer of property from one spouse to the other.

-Anything which the spouses brought to the marriage or inherited or were gifted by a third party is excluded from the division of property, as is anything which one spouse alone used for personal purposes or for their occupation, including companies and shares in companies, unless they were merely investments.
+Anything which the spouses brought to the marriage or inherited or were gifted by a third party is excluded from the division of the property, as is anything which one spouse alone used for personal purposes or for his or her occupation, as well as companies and shares in companies, unless they were merely investments.

-The court must distribute the assets equitably, with due regard for all relevant circumstances, paying particular attention to the importance and size of each spouse’s contribution towards the acquisition of the matrimonial assets and the accumulation of the matrimonial savings, and to the welfare of the children.
-Payment of maintenance, help in earning a living, the keeping of the joint household and the care and upbringing of the children of both spouses and any other matrimonial assistance will be regarded as a contribution.
+The court must distribute the property equitably, with due regard for all relevant circumstances, and in particular the importance and size of each spouse’s contribution towards the acquisition of the matrimonial assets and the accumulation of the matrimonial savings, as well as the welfare of the children.
+A spouse’s contribution can include the provision of upkeep, contribution of earnings, running the joint household, the care and upbringing of the children they have in common and any other matrimonial support.

 3.3 the minor children of the spouses